Skip to content

 Grow Their Creative Confidence

-The goal of MMTM is to inspire students to identify issues and topics that resonate with them and to have that passion manifest itself in films that touch people and make a difference in the world around them.
+The goal of MMTM is to inspire students to identify issues and topics that resonate with them and to have that passion manifest itself in films that move people and make a difference in the world around them.

 Creative Change-Making Ideas

-Our goal is for the MMTM project to be the spark that ignites passion in our participants and propels them on a trajectory of purpose and calling beyond what they could have imagined—a cause bigger than themselves.
+Our goal is for the MMTM project to be the spark that ignites a passion in our participants and propels them on a trajectory of purpose and calling beyond what they could have imagined—a cause bigger than themselves.